- Location: Ohio

 Yes, you'll need to have an inspection completed that will verify the vehicle's information.
 All deputy registrar's branches offer this service for $3.50.

 I'm going to buy a vehicle from another country.
-Help!
+What do I need to do?

 The National Highway Traffic Safety Administration specializes in this department.
 Begin by checking out the Vehicle Importation Regulations.